angrave/shrinkwrap-python/README.md

 * There is also an equivalent build shell script for developer testing on OSX [osx-local.sh](https://github.com/angrave/shrinkwrap-python/blob/main/package/osx-local.sh)
 * The App source code is in `src/` directory but all of the packaging stuff is in `package/` directory.
 * To build a release, fork this project, then click on Actions menu item, select "Shrinkwrap" action and "Run workflow" Enter a n.n.n version number e.g. "0.0.1"
-* For sufficient clicking through github's interface you can watch the output of the github actions as they complete (it will take several minutes).
-If it completes successfully then a new "Release" are will appear in your github repo home on the right hand side.
+* With sufficient clicking through Github's action interface you can watch the output of the Github actions as they complete (it will take several minutes).
+If it completes successfully then a new "Release" are are will appear on the right hand side of the Github repo home page.

 ## Limitations